alexkemp9/Python3docs/README.md

 Today I re-built the book from the 18 Chapters that I have carefully kept intact.
 That was reasonably quick, but I'm now having to trawl through & redo the work of inserting number-fields into all the Chapter links.
 That is painful & slow.
 This time, I'm re-updating each Chapter as I go.
 Wish me luck.

+<a name="2025-jan-24"></a>
+### 24 Jan 2025:
+pip3 has now obtained a set of Contents indexes.

+Chapters, Tables & Figures are all playing nicely with Contents numbering and, in spite of the usual minor stumbles along the way, no permanent bugs have bitten me in the arse yet (that I know of).
+The final stage will be an Alphabetical Index.
+Because that is a one-chance pony (updates are placed over the top of previous entries rather than the old ones being removed first) it will take some time to produce.

+I've uploaded + made a new release.

+You can play along with this by making use of *pip3.odt* and/or *pip3.pdf* from the latest [v0.5-zeta release](https://github.com/alexkemp9/Python3docs/releases/tag/v0.5-zeta) (irritation at having wrongly named the previous release led me to also name this tag badly: it should have been “*v0.6-zeta*”).

 ### *Warning!*
 In Sept 2024 the simple act of loading [“3_new.odt”](/3_new.odt) into Libreoffice caused the entire desktop computer to lockup & become unresponsive to anything other than the OFF power button on the case.
 Without any further action from me towards the ODT that has now, in Nov 2024, moderated into a LibreOffice freeze when the ODT is loaded, but not a System Freeze.
 YMMV